The Most Common Questions about Lazy Eye Symptoms, Causes, Diagnosis, and Treatment

 Find the Best Amblyopia Treatment Options at NeoVision Eye Center

+If you believe your child may be experiencing lazy eye symptoms, or that you may have amblyopia yourself, the ophthalmologists at NeoVision Eye Center are here to help.
 With early diagnosis and proactive treatment, correcting a lazy eye and improving vision quality can be simple.
 The most effective way to ensure your vision and eye health is to begin having comprehensive eye exams at a young age.

 The board-certified ophthalmologists at NeoVision Eye Center have years of experience successfully diagnosing and treating amblyopia in children and adults.
 If you suspect that you or your child may have amblyopia, contact our team today to schedule a consultation.